 It’s worth taking note of this important factor as it can be quite limiting having to meditate in a quiet space.
 With Vedic meditation, the resonance of the mantras helps you enjoy a productive meditation even when you’re on a busy commuter train or tube journey.

 It is fair to say that the Vedic method is way, way easier than Buddhist methodologies.
-We have taught many hundreds of people who have done vipassana, mindfulness, zen, etc, and every single one of them has reported that this is considerably easier.
+We have taught many hundreds of people who have done Vipassana, Mindfulness, Zen, etc., and every single one of them has reported that this is considerably easier.

-They have also universally reported that they find it considerably more effective than the other practises they have done, and also more enjoyable.
+They have also universally reported that they find it considerably more effective than the other practices they have done, and also more enjoyable.
 Much of this can be explained by the quality of the technique and the fact that it is customised to each individual.